IntermediaDesigns/here-kitty-kitty/README.md

  - Mobile Responsive
  - Added wikipedia link and temperaments to attributes
  - Added a reset search button
+ - User can remove a banned item from the ban list and previously banned item will return back to search

 ## Video Walkthrough